Psychology and Counseling Faculty

 Erik Mansager, PhD

-Faculty, Psychology and Professional Counseling
+Faculty, Psychology and Counseling

 Erik Mansager is a U.S.-licensed clinical professional counselor (Illinois) and has over 35 years of direct counseling and psychotherapy experience with individuals, couples and families.
 He carries national certification in drug and alcohol prevention and treatment and holds the World Certificate of Psychotherapy from the World Council for Psychotherapy.